 Yes.
-Everyone who has a distribution or a direct rollover will be mailed a 1099R tax form the following January.
-This is to be used when reporting income on your tax return.
+Everyone who has a distribution or a direct rollover will be mailed appropriate 1099R tax forms the following January.
+These are to be used when reporting income on your tax return.

 9. How can I update my address on file?